One of the coolest things to watch in nature is a Starling murmuration.

 We’ve known about the wisdom of crowds and the power of collective intelligence ever since Francis Galton — a British statistician and Charles Darwin’s cousin — discovered the phenomena while observing groups of people guess the weight of an ox at a county fair (the individual guesses were far off but the average of all guesses were spot on).
 There’s since been a significant amount of work done on the topic; The Wisdom of Crowds by James Surowiecki is a good summation of it.

-But, there are a few key differences between markets and murmurations and the unique impact and limitations of crowd intelligence in financial markets, specifically.
+But, there are a few key differences between markets, market flows, murmurations, and the unique impact and limitations of crowd intelligence in financial markets, specifically.

-The first is — and this is a big one — that markets are reflexive.
+The first is — and this is a big one — that markets and market flows are reflexive.

 George Soros was the first to discover this truth.
 He wrote that “Reflexivity sets up a feedback loop between market valuations and the so-called fundamentals which are being valued.”
 This means that the act of valuing a stock, bond, or currency, actually affects the underlying fundamentals on which they are valued, thus changing participants perceptions of what their prices should be.
 A process that plays out in a never-ending loop…